 When an injury occurs, parents and athletes are expected to remain calm and let the team physician, trainer or coaching staff administer aid.
 Athletes, other than the injured the athlete, must remain clear of the injury.
 Captains or leaders of the team must help maintain order and may be asked to assist.
 The procedure is as follows:

-First assess situation
+Assess situation

 Locate athletic trainer (if on duty)

 Call 911

-Contact parent/legal guardian
+Contact parent/legal guardian.